louisacamadini/NLP_Project/README.md

 # NLP_Project
 Repository for the NLP course project at ENSAE.

-Topic : Text Similarity Techniques for Services Categorization and Search
+Topic : Automatic Evaluation Metrics for Enhancing the Quality of Automatic Story Generation in NLP